 Unfortunately, the American Express Everyday card does not come with any perks.

 American Express Everyday Preferred

-The Amex Everyday Preferred Card is the Everyday card’s bigger “sibling”.
-It earns 3x MR points at Grocery Stores and 2x points at Gas Stations.
+American Express’ Everyday Preferred Card is the Everyday Card’s bigger “sibling”.
+Both cards have similar earning structures.
+But the Everyday Preferred is more lucrative.
+It earns 3x MR points at Grocery Stores, 2x points at Gas Stations, and one for non-bonus spend.
 Furthermore, you will receive a larger 50% points bonus if you use it at least 30 times per month.
 That means you can earn 4.5x points at Grocery Stores, 3x at Gas Stations, and 1.5x on everything else with enough swipes.

-For those who can easily use their card at least 30 times per month, the Everyday Preferred is the better card.
-Those who have sizable grocery store and gas bills will also come out ahead.
+The Everyday Preferred is the better option for those who can easily use their card at least 30 times per month.
+People who have sizable grocery store and gas bills will also come out ahead.
 But lighter spenders and those who won’t use the card at least 30 times per month will do better with the regular Everyday Card.